-Lefkada or Lefkas island is one of the seven Ionian islands on NW Greece.
-It is probably one of the few islands all over the world that can accessed also by car instead of boat!
-It is true though that you can travel by boat or plane as well, using the adjacent Aktion (Preveza) Intl Airport, but if you happen to be in the mainland or in one of the neighbouring countries, car is the most popular way to visit Lefkada.
-This is actually the reason that it has become one of the top destinations for the Greeks of mainland Greece.
+Lefkada or Lefkas island is one of the seven Ionian islands in North West Greece.
+It is probably one of the few islands all over the world that can be accessed also by car instead of a boat! given the long winding peninsula.
+It is true though that you can travel by boat or plane as well, using the adjacent Aktion (Preveza) Intl Airport, if you happen to be on the mainland or one of the neighbouring countries, the car is the most popular way to visit Lefkada.
+This is the reason that it has become one of the top destinations for the Greeks of mainland Greece.

-Lefkada covers an area of approximately 300 sq. kms, it is the fourth largest island in the Ionian Sea and the closest one to the mainland.
+Lefkada covers an area of approximately 300 sq. km, it is the fourth largest island in the Ionian Sea and the closest one to the mainland.

-The three quarters of the terrain is mountainous with steep cliffs, especially on the west side, while on the east the landscape is flatter.
+Three-quarters of the terrain is mountainous with cliffs, especially on the west side, while on the east the landscape is much flatter.

-There is a sea path opened by the Corinthians in the ancient times and developed by the English in 1818 which leads the boats from the calm lagoon of the east side to the open waters of the Ionian Sea on the west side.
+There is a coastal path opened by the Corinthians in ancient times and developed by the English in 1818 which lead the boats from the calm lagoon of the east side to the open waters of the Ionian Sea on the west side.

-Lefkada is the home of some of the best and most renowned beaches in Mediterranean with turquoise waters.
+The island is verdant with trees and is home to some of the best and most renowned beaches in the Mediterranean with turquoise sparkling waters.

-All these beaches are easily accessible by road or sea.
+All these beaches are easily accessible both by road or sea.

 Perhaps the two most photographed beaches on the island are those of Porto Katsiki and Egremnoi.
-Both of them are surrounded by large dominating cliffs and they have the most stunning waters of all beaches on the island.
+Both of them are sheltered by large dominating cliffs and have the most stunning waters of all the islands' beaches.
 The first one is among the six most beautiful beaches of the Mediterranean, whereas the exotic setting of the second creates a feeling of a deserted tropical island in the Pacific Ocean.

 Porto Katsiki Beach

-Egremnoi is even more difficult to reach as you need to walk down approximately 350 stairs.
-The number might sound a bit discouraging and intimidating, but the magnificent scenery, with the long sandy beach and the surrounding barren cliffs is definitely worth the effort.
-There are a few beach bars on the right, but at the end of the beach you will find more secluded spots.
+Egremont is even more difficult to reach as you need to scale approximately 350 steps.
+The number might sound a bit discouraging and intimidating, but the magnificent scenery that awaits you, with the long sandy beach and the surrounding barren cliffs is definitely worth the effort.
+There are a few beach bars on the right, but at the far end of the beach, more secluded spots can be found.
 It is not as crowded as Porto Katsiki due to its location, even though there are still plenty of visitors looking for an ideal swimming experience.

 Pefkoulia beach is a top destination beach for families, as it is safe, easily accessible and there are shops and restaurants in the nearby village of Agios Nikitas.
 It is a large beach and gets quite crowded in the summer, but the area beyond the big rock is quieter and favoured by nudists.